ray2day/ray2day/README.md

 - Udemy courses related to (advanced) C# OOP programming, ASP.NET Core, ASP.NET, MVC, Web API, WASM, Blazor, Xamarin Forms
 - getting used even more working with git and GitHub (both using it in Visual Studio as working on the Command Line)
 - learn more about developing RESTful API's and Blazor applications
-- getting even more used working with tools like Postman / Swagger UI
+- working with tools like Postman / Swagger UI
 - learn more about Authentication and Authorization / Duende and Identity Server 4 / Migrating
 - reading .NET related articles on internet and reading books like 'C# 9 and .Net 5 Modern Cross-Platform Development' and 'Handboek ASP.NET Core 3.1'
 - having conversations with professionals in the workfield to help me to choose my path in coding